Summer 2019 Fellowship Opportunities

 Greater Philadelphia Coalition Against Hunger (GPCAH) - 2 Fellows

-The Greater Philadelphia Coalition Against Hunger (GPCAH) strives to build a community where all people have the food they need to lead healthy lives.
+Founded in 1996, The Greater Philadelphia Coalition Against Hunger (GPCAH) strives to build a community where all people have the food they need to lead healthy lives.
 The Coalition connects people with food assistance programs and nutrition education; provides resources to a network of food pantries; and educates the public and policymakers about responsible solutions that prevent people from going hungry.
-Both Fox Fellows will work from the GPCAH office at 1725 Fairmount Ave.
-The preferred start date is June 5, 2017.
+There are two unique fellowship opportunities for Summer 2019:

 SNAP and Summer Meals Hotline and Outreach – 1 Fellow